Hinamatsuri is celebrated on March 3rd.

-In this workshop, we folded Hina doll(Hina-ningyo). the Emperor(odairi-sama) and the Empress(ohina-sama).
+In this workshop, we folded the Hina doll(Hina-ningyo). the Emperor(odairi-sama) and the Empress(ohina-sama).

-I folded origami after a long time, so it was difficult to fold at first.
+I folded origami after a long time, so it wasn’t easy to fold at first.

-But as I folded the origami, I was able to fold while reminiscing the old days.
+But as I folded the origami, I could fold it while reminiscing about the old days.

-The important point is to fold correctly at the corners.
+The critical point is to fold correctly at the corners.